 A ‘truly historic’ debut: Lisa Brown names Saturday ‘women’s soccer day in Spokane’ for Zephyr FC’s inaugural game

-It’ll be the inaugural game for Spokane Zephyr FC, the newly formed professional women’s soccer club, the first of its kind in Spokane.
+Saturday will be the inaugural match for Spokane Zephyr FC, the newly formed professional women’s soccer club – the first of its kind in Spokane.
+It’ll also be the debut of the city’s first top-level pro franchise.

 “When we look back, I think this is going to be momentous … this kickoff of women’s pro sports at the highest level,” Brown said Tuesday during a preseason celebration at ONE Spokane Stadium.
 “Now, we have this pinnacle of opportunity with women’s pro soccer, starting right here.”